How to Disconnect a Car Alarm?

 How Do You Permanently Disconnect the Car Alarm?

-You should find the alarm’s main control box, usually located under the dash.
+To do this, you should first find the alarm’s main control box, usually located under the dash.
 When you do, disconnect all the wires leading to it.
 You may also need to remove the fuse that powers the alarm.
 However, note that this may also disable other features of your car – consult your owner’s manual for more information on which features will be affected.

 Can You Drive a Car with the Alarm Disconnected?